CeciliaTheBirb/Motion2Muscle_TransGCN/README.md

 # Motion to Muscle Mapping with TransGCN
-This work is adapted from the official pytorch implementation of the paper "[MotionAGFormer: Enhancing 3D Human Pose Estimation With a Transformer-GCNFormer Network](https://openaccess.thecvf.com/content/WACV2024/html/Mehraban_MotionAGFormer_Enhancing_3D_Human_Pose_Estimation_With_a_Transformer-GCNFormer_Network_WACV_2024_paper.html)" (WACV 2024).
+This work is my class project adapted from the official pytorch implementation of the paper "[MotionAGFormer: Enhancing 3D Human Pose Estimation With a Transformer-GCNFormer Network](https://openaccess.thecvf.com/content/WACV2024/html/Mehraban_MotionAGFormer_Enhancing_3D_Human_Pose_Estimation_With_a_Transformer-GCNFormer_Network_WACV_2024_paper.html)" (WACV 2024).

 ## Environment
 The project is developed under the following environment: